tick bite on finger

 The single most effective way to prevent ticks from infesting the areas near your home and posing health risks to your family is by making your property unsuitable for ticks altogether.
 To truly ensure your family, pets, and home are safe, your best bet is to have a professional implement an effective solution like our tick control treatments.

 Suburban Exterminating is an award-winning pest control company that can provide long-lasting pest control solutions to get rid of ticks in Long Island, New York.
-Call us now at (631/516) 864-6900 for an immediate quote.
+If you have ticks and need fast relief, call us today for help.

 The 3 Types of Ticks You’ll Find on Long Island Serving Long Island and surrounding areas